traefik/traefik/docs/configuration/backends/dynamodb.md

 # DynamoDB Provider

-Træfik can be configured to use Amazon DynamoDB as a provider.
+Traefik can be configured to use Amazon DynamoDB as a provider.

 ## Configuration